logicbrush/silverstripe-rolluppage/README.md

 ## Usage

 This module defines a new page class of type `Logicbrush\RollupPage\Model\RollupPage`.
-When you create an instance of this page type, all of the children of that instance will have their content displayed inline with the page.
+When you create an instance of this page type, all of the children of that instance will have their content displayed inline -- "rolled up" -- with the output of the page.

 ### Options